-The Comedy.co.uk Awards are an annual poll of thousands of British comedy fans to find the best and worst TV and radio comedy programmes of the year.
+The Comedy.co.uk Awards are an annual poll of tens of thousands of British comedy fans in which the best TV and radio comedy programmes of the last year are named.

-These awards provide an accurate gauge of what is good and what is bad in modern British comedy as every single eligible programme is included in the nominations list (for our 2012 vote that was over 388 different shows!), and the results are 100% based on the public vote - there is no biased jury or naive judging panel involved here - just the fans.
+These awards, which have been running since 2006, provide an accurate gauge of the most loved modern British TV and radio comedies as every single programme is included in the nominations list (for our 2019 vote that was more than 400 different shows!), and the results are 100% based on the public vote.
+There is no biased jury or naive judging panel involved here - just comedy fans.

 How does the voting work?

-Each year in January we open the polls and thousands vote to select their favourite shows.
-Every British comedy show that had at least one new episode broadcast between the 1st January and 31st December in the year is included in the nominations list (unless it spanned the New Year period, in which case it'll only be nominated in the first of the two years).
-In each of the categories, those voting can choose their favourite show and also select a second favourite.
-The favourite selected gets two points, whilst the second favourite gets one point.
-When the polls close, the comedy with the highest number of points wins that category.
-It is as simple as that.
-Because we are also interested in discovering what people hated, our polls also ask voters to choose their least favourite comedy in each category.
+Each year in January we open the polls, and tens of thousands vote to select their favourite shows.
+Every British comedy show that had at least one new episode broadcast between the 1st January and 31st December in the year is included in the nominations list (unless a series spanned the New Year period, in which case if it was the show's only series in the year it'll be nominated in the first of the two years).
+In each of the categories, those voting can choose their favourite show, plus select a second and third favourite.
+The favourite selected gets three points, whilst the second and third favourites gets two and one points respectively.
+After the first round of voting, the longlist in each category is cut down to a shortlist of the six programmes with highest number of points.
+A second round of voting then takes place, where comedy fans select who should win in each category.
+They are also asked to name their Comedy Of The Year, from the shortlisted options.